Connecticut Education Association: Structure and operation

+CEA's members are public school teachers, including preschool through grade 12 teachers in Connecticut public schools as well as retired teachers and college students preparing to become teachers.
 CEA has more than 160 local affiliates and is governed by a board of directors of approximately 35 elected members.
 The board meets regularly throughout the year to set goals, approve policy, and implement specific measures adopted by CEA's highest-policy making body, the Representative Assembly (RA).